carbonleakage/ReadingNotes/ComposingPrograms.md

 Calling a function with arguments, notion similar to the algebraic functions.
 Preference to use the function notation in comparison to the infix notation, since the later is not uniform.
 Python has predefined functions for the usual infix operations, ```from operator import add, sub, mul```.

 To evaluate a call expression, Python will do the following:
-1. Evaluate the operator and the operand subexpressions, then
+1. Evaluate the operator and the operand sub-expressions, then
-1. Apply the function that is the value of the operator subexpression to the arguments that are the values of the operand subexpressions.
+1. Apply the function that is the value of the operator sub-expression to the arguments that are the values of the operand sub-expressions.
 1. A name evaluates to the value associated with that name in the current environment. **So, the environments provide meaning to the variable names, the values they are assigned to or the lack of it.**

 ### Pure and non-pure functions